AlaaLab/ETAB/docs/benchmark_tasks.md

 </p>

 <h1 align="center">
-    <b> ETAB Benchmark Tasks and Model Zoo </b>
+    <b> ETAB Benchmark Suite and Model Zoo </b>
 </h1>

-Currently, the ETAB library is based on three publicly accessible echocardiogram data sets that span different patient cohorts and involve different echocardiographic views and annotations.
-ETAB is an evolving project that will include more data resources in the future as more datasets become publicly available.
-This Section provides a detailed description of the datasets, instructions on how to access each dataset, and the data processing tools implemented within the ETAB library.
+Our benchmark setup is designed to evaluate general task adaptation approaches.
+Our notion of "task adaptation" is very general—it includes full representation learning pipelines (i.e., a selection of a model architecture, pre-training task and transfer learning algorithm), or a readily available pre-trained feature representation that is adapted to an echocardiographic task by attaching a task-specific head.
+This broad notion encapsulates virtually all pre-training approaches, including self-supervised, semi-supervised and supervised learning.

-## Benchmark task categorization and encoding
+## Benchmark suite and task categorization

 <div align="center">
 <table border="1">